Jopyth/MMM-Remote-Control/README.md

-# Magic Mirror Module: Remote Control
+# Magic Mirror Module: Remote Control w/ RESTful API

 This module for the [Magic Mirror²](https://github.com/MichMich/MagicMirror) allows you to quickly shutdown your mirror through a web browser.
 The website should work fine on any device (desktop, smart phone, tablet, ...).